peng-217/tp/docs/DeveloperGuide.md

 - When the user gives an input, the parser tries to return a command based the input given.
 - If the input does not generate a valid command type, it throws the invalidInputException.

+The sequence diagram below demonstrates how the parser works.

+{INSERT DIAGRAM HERE}

 ### UI component
 **API:** Ui.java